Household financial assets and liabilities

 Households’ stocks of assets

-Figure 1 shows the total stock of financial assets held by the household sector and non-profit institutions serving households as a percentage of gross domestic product (GDP) for all EU countries sending data to Eurostat, plus Norway and Switzerland.
+Figure 1 shows the total stock of financial assets held by the household sector and non-profit institutions serving households as a percentage of gross domestic product (GDP) for all EU countries, plus Norway and Switzerland.
 It is worth noting that all data presented in this article are non-consolidated.

 So far, we have focused on households’ holdings of assets.
 Now, we turn our attention to the liabilities side.

 Figure 3 shows the total liabilities of households and non-profit institutions serving households as a percentage of their disposable income.
 This is a very important ratio, since it shows how many years it would take for households to pay off their debt if they used all of their income.
-As can be seen, this ratio has increased in most countries between 2000 and 2007 and, in the final year of this period, exceeds 100 % for Germany, Estonia, Spain, Portugal, Finland, Sweden and the United Kingdom.
-It is over 200% for Denmark, Ireland, the Netherlands, Norway and Switzerland.
+As can be seen, this ratio has increased in some countries between 2007 and 2011 and, in the final year of this period, exceeds 100 % for Estonia, Spain, France, Portugal, Finland, Sweden and the United Kingdom.
+It is over 200 % for Denmark, Ireland, Cyprus the Netherlands and Norway.
 To analyse the preferred instruments by which households become indebted, Table 3 shows the total liabilities by instrument.

 Table 3 shows that loans and other accounts payable (AF.4 and AF.7) are the instruments most used by households in all countries to get into debt.
 Loans represent over 90 % of liabilities in most countries, which is to be expected.
-There are no significant changes compared to the situation in 2000.
-Figure 4 shows the proportion of these two instruments in 2007 with a view to analysing the differences by countries.
+There are no significant changes compared to the situation in 2007.
+Figure 4 shows the proportion of these two instruments in 2011 with a view to analysing the differences by countries.
+Only in Bulgaria, France, Italy, Cyprus, Lithuania and Malta are other accounts payable of any significance (around 20 % of total liabilities), which shows the importance of trade credit as a way for households to acquire products in those countries.

 It should also be noted that some countries show significant household liabilities in other financial instruments, for example shares and other equity.
 This is usually due to inclusion of unincorporated enterprises within the household sector or perhaps the inclusion of some non-profit institutions in the analysis.
 There are small changes in the liabilities structure of the households but the general pattern of these changes is an increase of loans as preferred instrument by households to obtain finance.

-Finally, Graph 5 shows net financial assets (BF.90), what we could call the net financial wealth of households, by country for 2000 and 2007.
+Finally, Figure 5 shows net financial assets (BF.90), what we could call the net financial wealth of households, by country for 2007 and 2011.

-Some countries — Belgium, Italy, the Netherlands, the United Kingdom and Switzerland — stand out due to the high level of the net financial wealth of their households as a percentage of GDP (over 200 %).
+Some countries — Belgium, Italy, Malta, the Netherlands, the United Kingdom and Switzerland — stand out due to the high level of the net financial wealth of their households as a percentage of GDP (over 150 %).
 There are also other two features in Figure 5 that deserve mentioning.
-On the one hand, net financial wealth decreased between 2000 and 2007 for almost all countries, as the start of the economic difficulties led to falls in asset prices in 2007.
-On the other hand, the new Member States show lower levels of household net financial wealth as a percentage of GDP in general (except for Bulgaria, Estonia and Slovenia).
+On the one hand, net financial wealth decreased between 2007 and 2011 for almost all countries, as the deepening of the economic difficulties led to falls in asset prices.
+On the other hand, the Member States which joined the EU in 2004 or 2007 show lower levels of household net financial wealth as a percentage of GDP in general (except for Bulgaria, Estonia and Slovenia).
+Finally, it is worth noting the decrease in net financial assets has been especially huge in countries most affected by the crisis, such as Greece, Spain, Italy or Cyprus.

 Data sources and availability